ESPR Penalties & Fines: What Happens If You Don't Comply?

 Why ESPR Penalties Should Be on Every Manufacturer’s Radar

-The Ecodesign for Sustainable Products Regulation (ESPR), Regulation (EU) 2024/1781, is not a soft guideline — it is a binding EU regulation with real enforcement mechanisms and serious consequences for non-compliance.
-For battery categories covered by battery passport rules, the first binding date starts on 18 February 2027, so the enforcement clock is already ticking.
+The Ecodesign for Sustainable Products Regulation (ESPR), Regulation (EU) 2024/1781, is not a soft guideline — it is a binding EU regulation that establishes a framework for market surveillance and penalties in cases of non-compliance.
+That said, it is important to distinguish between what is already fixed in law and how individual Member States will actually prioritise inspections, organise procedures, and apply penalties in practice.
+For battery categories covered by battery passport rules, the first binding date starts on 18 February 2027.

 Yet many manufacturers, importers, and distributors still treat DPP compliance as a future concern.
 This article breaks down exactly what happens when businesses fail to meet their ESPR obligations — and how to avoid costly penalties.